TheMirageProject/specTapular/README.md

 ### Team

 #### License
-Spectapular is MIT licensed.
+`SpecTapular` is MIT licensed.
 See LICENSE.